To predict the future, you need to know the past

 My starting point is the Recruitment strategy, which varies from one organization to another and is directly or indirectly impacted by several factors:

-• The core business: certain (niche) skills are rare on the market, or on the contrary, the supply is sometimes greater than the demand.
+- The core business: certain (niche) skills are rare on the market, or conversely, supply is sometimes greater than demand.

-• Recruitment policy: the HRD defines and implements the recruitment policy, which can sometimes be modified by the Executive Committee or the Management Committee.
+- Recruitment policy: the HR Department defines and implements recruitment policy, which can sometimes be modified by the Executive Board or Management Committee.

-• The degree/maturity of digitalization: a recruitment process may not be 100% digitalized, it is destined to be transformed according to the new functionalities proposed by the editors as well as the trends or challenges of the recruitment business.
+- The degree/maturity of digitization: a recruitment process may not be 100% digitized, but is destined to be transformed according to the new functionalities offered by editors, as well as recruitment trends and business challenges.

 From an organizational point of view, this strategy is often subject to discussion between several teams: General Management, Strategy, Organization, Management Control, HR and finally IT.
 Hence, the complexity of addressing the subject in a proactive and anticipatory manner with respect to the specific challenges of each business line in the company.